-In western countries, people try to drink less alcohol, eat less meat and sugar but more veggies instead.
+In western countries, people try to drink less alcohol and eat less meat and sugar but more veggies instead.
 The opposite is true in China – people tend to consume more meat than before and more alcohol.

 Due to the rise of Millennials and the constant increase in wealth, the Chinese consumer has a more nuanced view of brands.
 In the previous year, a foreign brand name would have been enough to suggest a “high-quality product”.
 But from now on, expectations for products are increasing in terms of quality, value, and service.
 Being a foreign brand is not enough anymore.

-- China represents 12% of beer global sales
+- China represents 12% of beer sales globally

-- In 5 years, the market value increase of +42%
+- In 5 years, the market revenue value increased by +42%

 - Compared to last year, the market value increased by +7%

 - China’s Annual beer consumption: 45.7 billion liters